Skip to main page content

 CYCF-3054

-Field Work II
+Field Work 2

 This course provides the student with experience in working with children, adolescents, and/or families.
 The student is exposed to the experience of working as a team member in a community setting and has a primary goal of integrating theory and practical experience.